10691deepak/Developing-Data-Products/README.md

 # Developing-Data-Products Project
 This peer assessed assignment has two parts.
-First, you will create a Shiny application and deploy it on Rstudio's servers.
-Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+First, creating a Shiny application and deploy it on Rstudio's servers.
+Second, using Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application.

 #PART 1 - SHINY APPLICATION
 Write a shiny application with associated supporting documentation.
 The documentation should be thought of as whatever a user will need to get started using your application.